Relaxation theory for perturbed many-body quantum systems versus numerics and experiment

 with periodic boundary conditions, creation (annihilation) operators $\hat b^\dagger_i$ ($\hat b_i$), and $\hat n_i:=\hat b^\dagger_i\hat b_i$.
-For the initial state $\rho(0)$ considered in Ref.~\cite{fle08} and Fig.~\ref{fig:ExFlesch}, the model (\ref{180}) can be recast as an effective spin-1/2 chain by means of a mapping which becomes asymptotically exact for large interactions parameters $U$ \cite{giu13}.
-In the limit $U\to\infty$, the so-obtained ``unperturbed'' effective Hamiltonian $H_0$ amount to an XX model.
-The leading finite-$U$ correction takes the form $U^{-1}H_1$, containing nearest neighbor, next-nearest neighbor, as well as three-spin terms \cite{giu13}.
-In other words, $H_1$ plays the role of the perturbation $V$ in (\ref{10}), and $1/U$ that of $\lambda$.
-As detailed in the caption of Fig.~\ref{fig:ExFlesch}, the unperturbed behavior $\< A \>_{\!\rho_0\!(t)}$ and the microcanonical value $\Ath$ are analytically known.
-Hence, the only remaining parameter in (\ref{160}) is $\Gamma$.
-Since the ratio $\sigma_{\!v}^2/\lvsp$ in (\ref{120}) is independent of $\lambda$ (see (\ref{90})), but quantitatively not available for our present example from \cite{fle08}, we treated it as a fit parameter, yielding $\Gamma=4.98\,\lambda^2$.
-The resulting agreement with the numerics in Fig. 2 speaks for itself.
+For the initial state $\rho(0)$ considered in Ref.~\cite{fle08} and Fig.~\ref{fig:ExFlesch}, the model (\ref{23}) can be recast as an effective spin-1/2 chain by means of a mapping which becomes asymptotically exact for large interaction parameters $U$ \cite{giu13}.
+In the limit $U\to\infty$, the so-obtained ``unperturbed'' effective Hamiltonian $H_0$ amounts to an XX model.
+The leading finite-$U$ correction takes the form $U^{-1}H_1$, where $H_1$ contains nearest neighbor, next-nearest neighbor, as well as three-spin terms \cite{giu13}.
+In other words, $H_1$ plays the role of the perturbation $V$ in (\ref{1}), and $1/U$ that of $\lambda$.
+Since $\< A \>_{\!\rho_0\!(t)}$ and $\Ath$ are known (see \cite{fle08} and Fig.~\ref{fig:ExFlesch}), the only missing quantity is $\sigma_v^2 / \lvsp$ in (\ref{s1}), which is, as mentioned above, not provided by~\cite{fle08}, and hence treated as a fit parameter, yielding $\Gamma=4.98\,\lambda^2$.
+The resulting agreement with the numerics in Fig.~\ref{fig:ExFlesch} speaks for itself.

-An experimental realization of the model (\ref{180}) in terms of a strongly correlated Bose gas has been explored by Trotzky \etal\ in Ref.~\cite{tro12} and is compared in Fig.~\ref{fig:ExTrotzky} with our theoretical prediction from (\ref{160}).
-In particular, we again approximated $\Gamma$ in (\ref{120}) by $4.98\,\lambda^2$, i.e., only one single fit parameter was used in the comparison with all numerical and experimental data in Figs.~\ref{fig:ExFlesch} and~\ref{fig:ExTrotzky}.
-Incidentally, the agreement in Fig. 3 becomes better as $\lambda$ increases.
-Fig.~\ref{fig:ExFlesch}(a) implies that the same tendency will be recovered when comparing the numerical results with the experimental data, suggesting that the model~(\ref{180}) itself may not capture all experimentally relevant details for small $\lambda$.
+An experimental realization of~(\ref{23}) by a strongly correlated Bose gas has been explored by Trotzky \etal\ in Ref.~\cite{tro12} and is compared in Fig.~\ref{fig:ExTrotzky} with our theory (\ref{22}), (\ref{s1}).
+Adopting $\Gamma = 4.98\,\lambda^2$ from before, this amounts to an entirely analytic prediction without any fit parameter.
+Incidentally, the agreement in Fig.~\ref{fig:ExTrotzky} improves as $\lambda$ increases.
+The same tendency is recovered when comparing the numerical results from Fig.~\ref{fig:ExFlesch}(a) with the experimental data, suggesting that the model~(\ref{23}) itself may not capture all experimentally relevant details for large $U$ (small $\lambda$).